kevinolega/callcentertrainingtips/6web/6web-w6.md

 Share a non-interview application for these questions.

-The goal is to write 100 sentences.
+The goal is to write 20 sentences.

+ACTIVITY 3:

+Write down a set of 100 questions that you'll use in personal and professional situations.

 ## LESSON 3